chewyiting/Bioproj2Lineage/README.md

 If not all jobs have finished running with the initial sbatch command, repeat it.

 #### Step 5: To process other batches, repeat steps 2-4

+Modify slurm_batching.sh to modify batch size and input list of SRA accessions.